ROCHESTER DICKENS FESTIVAL |

 Saturday night was close and muggy, with a fairly impressive thunderstorm in the early hours.
 This cleared the air for Sunday.

 Sunday was cooler and more comfortable for characters and visitors alike.
 Because of the conditions of the tide the opening costumed sailing of the 'Kingswear Castle' was a round trip from Rochester Thunderbolt pier.
 Our Mayor, Cllr David Brake, was in attendance.
-Although all looks calm in this picture, our gallery tells a different story!
+Although all looks calm in this picture, our gallery tells a different

 After the event there was the traditional 'sing along'' at the Bull - this year the format was changed due to organisational problems and attendance was a bit sparse, but as always it proved to be a great way to end the weekend.